janakbalar11/ATM/README.md

 # Description

-This is a simple ATM application.
+This is a ATM application.
 You are able to make a deposit, view your balance, withdraw money, and view all transactions.
 There are initially ten accounts created with a balance of $5000 and a set password.

 ## Features:
 Make a deposit: You are able to make a deposit to your balance by choosing the deposit option and entering a positive value.